50% off home and kitchen deals

 Younger people worldwide are most likely to take advantage of Prime Day discounts, with an average of 34% of those aged 18–34 being potential Prime Day shoppers.

-Frequently asked questions about Prime Day in Canada
+Frequently asked questions about Amazon Prime Day in Canada

 More guides on Finder